marc-aurele-besner/hardhat-awesome-cli/README.md

     - Handle directory for file exeption
     - Create Github workflows file to run test and coverage test
     - Setup slack API or email report to receive a copy of test result and contracts list deployed
-    - Add/Remove other hardhat plugins (need to add/remove in hardhat.config)
-        - Need to import the plugin added in hardhat.config and remove them in hardhat config
     - Create a custom command
 - Improve all the tests, to test transfer, mint, burn (all basic ERC20, ERC721, ERC1155 functions)
 - Add test for AdminProxy and TransparentUpgradeableProxy